Psudonem/notes/linguistics/sept5.md

 - morphology: how words are defined in smaller parts, and these rules
 - semtantics: how a sentance meaning is constructed
 - syntax: Rules of grammatical well formeedness
-- pragmatics: non literal uses of language, how to use appropreately in context
+- pragmatics: non literal uses of language, how to use appropreately in context.
 - sociolinguistics: how social factors govern how we use language and perceive the lanugae of others. social groups, identity, and how language changes